 School of International Service MA or MS and Business Administration (MBA)

-For approved dual degree programs, see Development Management (MS) and Business Administration (MBA), Ethics, Peace, and Human Rights (MA) and Business Administration (MBA), Global Environmental Policy (MA) and Business Administration (MBA), Global Media (MA) and Business Administration (MBA), International Affairs (MA): Comparative and Regional Studies and Business Administration (MBA), International Affairs (MA): Global Governance, Politics, and Security and Business Administration (MBA), International Affairs (MA): International Economic Relations and Business Administration (MBA), International Affairs (MA): United States Foreign Policy and National Security and Business Administration (MBA), International Development (MA) and Business Administration (MBA), International Economics (MA) and Business Administration (MBA), and International Peace and Conflict Resolution (MA) and Business Administration (MBA).
+For approved dual degree programs, see Development Management (MS) and Business Administration (MBA), Ethics, Peace, and Human Rights (MA) and Business Administration (MBA), Global Environmental Policy (MA) and Business Administration (MBA), Intercultural and International Communication (MA) and Business Administration (MBA), International Affairs (MA): Comparative and Regional Studies and Business Administration (MBA), International Affairs (MA): Global Governance, Politics, and Security and Business Administration (MBA), International Affairs (MA): United States Foreign Policy and National Security and Business Administration (MBA), International Affairs Policy and Analysis (MA) and Business Administration (MBA), International Development (MA) and Business Administration (MBA), and International Peace and Conflict Resolution (MA) and Business Administration (MBA).

 Business Administration (MBA) and Washington College of Law JD or LLM

 For approved dual degree programs, see Business Administration (MBA) and Juris Doctor (JD) and Business Administration (MBA) and Master of Laws (LLM).